KBOO: Expansion (1982–present)

 In the early '80s, KBOO broadened its commitment to multicultural programming.
 New Spanish and Asian-language programs were added.
 A strip of African-American musical programming was added in 1981.
 A Hispanic strip followed in 1984.
 News and Public Affairs Director Ross Reynolds and volunteers teamed up to organize a nightly newscast, supplemented by a new wire service and national newscast from Pacifica Radio, which proudly continues to air to this day.
 A new station, KMUN, was launched in Astoria through KBOO's help, much as KRAB had nurtured KBOO.
 Funds were raised to purchase the new building and KBOO was in the black for the first time in memory.

 In 1986, the building was purchased.
 Power was boosted to 23 kW, and KBOO began broadcasting in stereo for the first time.
 A major federal grant in 1987 allowed purchase of new studio equipment.
 A satellite dish was added on the roof, and the station bought a remote transmitter, allowing live remote broadcasts of community events.

 In the early 1990s, KBOO set up translators in Corvallis (broadcasting at 100.7 FM) and in White Salmon, Washington (broadcasting at 91.9 FM), allowing KBOO's signal to be received from the very northern tip of Eugene to The Dalles, on a good day.
 In 2013, the Corvallis translator moved slightly, to Philomath, where it still reaches Corvallis and now parts of Eugene, at 104.3 FM.

 In the summer of 1991, KBOO moved its transmitter to a new location on the 600 ft KGON tower (also known as Stonehenge) on Portland's West Hills.
 This increase of 300 ft gave KBOO much greater range.
 KBOO's effective radiated power was boosted to 26.5 kW.
 Reports from jubilant listeners came in from the coast and outskirts of Eugene, saying they were hearing KBOO clearly for the first time.

+As of February 2022, the station had about 9,200 members.
+The station runs pledge drives twice each year.
+The annual KBOO budget in 2022 was about $900,000, but compared to 2021’s audit, KBOO saw a drop-off of more than $150,000 in grants and donations.
+The station is operating at a deficit and had to lay off five staff members in October 2024.